What is a Master’s in Human Resources?

 Master’s in Human Resources Curriculum

-As mentioned above, a master’s in HR will expose you to important aspects of human resource management such as training and development, employee Relations, diversity, corporate culture, and organizational behavior.
 Because humans are such complex machines, it will likely cover other topics as well, including human resource policy, corporate responsibility, performance appraisal, and employee engagement.
 These areas of knowledge are all essential to the effective management of people.

 What Courses Will I Take in My Master’s Program?